Library books on American Law

 What is Copyright?

 Copyright is found in state, federal, and international laws and grants exclusive rights and protections to creators and developers of creative works, including authors, musicians, artists, and film makers.
-These rights are specified in section 106 of Title 17 of the U.S. Code (Copyright Act of 1976 and its provisions thereof) and include:
+These rights are specified in Title 17 of the U.S. Code (Copyright Act of 1976 and its provisions thereof) at §106 and include:

 Definitions for terms found throughout this page can be at the U.S Copyright Office.